PCI Approved Scanning Vendors: A Buyer’s Guide

 ASV charges are as varied as the types of ASVs.
 A large customer can engage with an ASV to provide multiple services, including ASV scanning, at no additional cost.

 Company A is a healthcare chain with offices across the USA.
-They can secure an ASV who provides best practice services to healthcare organizations; in addition to PCI, Company A can obtain HIPAA consultancy and compliance testing as well as HITRUST.
+It can secure an ASV who provides best practice services to healthcare organizations.
+In addition to PCI, Company A can obtain HIPAA consultancy and compliance testing, as well as HITRUST.

-Company B is a website offering children’s toys, have one office in London, and ship to customers worldwide.
-They can engage with an ASV specializing in eCommerce and website security, who will provide IP scanning at a set cost per IP address per year.
+Company B is a website offering children’s toys.
+It has one office in London and ships to customers worldwide.
+It can engage with an ASV specializing in eCommerce and website security, which will provide IP scanning at a set cost per IP address per year.

 The range for this is from $100 to $200 per IP address.
 The price may be per IP address, as are the pricing structures.
 Some ASVs charge an annual fee as low as $70 for PCI Scanning Services if the scan customer purchases other services in combination.